zjwlucy/Decline_Package/README.md

    * ggplot2_3.3.2
    * kinship2 (optional)

-## For analysis, use "Analysis_MAIN.R"
+## 4. For analysis, use "Analysis_MAIN.R"
 Example code is included inside Analysis_MAIN.R as comments.
-Please make sure your dataset has all the columns that are mentioned in section **Columns for data set**.
+Please make sure your dataset has all the columns that are mentioned in section **2.
+Columns for data set**.